Boolean Observation Games: Discussion and Conclusion

-We introduce Boolean observation games as a qualitative model which combines aspects of imperfect and incomplete information games.
-We study (mainly) three notions of Nash equilibrium based on outcome relations that compare sets of outcomes.
-Our main technical contributions include results for the existence of Nash equilibria, the computational analysis of Nash equilibria, as well as identifying knowing whether games, the fragment of observation games that precisely corresponds to Boolean games in terms of existence of Nash equilibria.
+{\bf Summary.} We introduced Boolean observation games as a qualitative model which combines aspects of imperfect and incomplete information games.
+For these games we studied Nash equilibria based on different ways to compare sets of outcomes, that result in different expectations of outcomes.
+Our main technical contributions are for the existence of Nash equilibria, for the computational analysis of Nash equilibria, as well as for identifying knowing-whether games, a fragment of observation games that precisely corresponds to Boolean games in terms of existence of Nash equilibria.
 A summary of our results are listed in Table \ref{tab:summary}.

+{\bf Complexity and Existence.} Note that in Boolean observation games, the underlying relational structure (the Kripke model) is not explicit.
+It is implicitly presented in terms of a valuation $v$ and strategy profile $s$.
+Therefore, even the basic model checking problem is PSPACE-complete given the compact presentation.
+This in turn is one of the main reasons for the ``high'' complexity bounds that we obtain for the computational analysis of this model.

+An alternative would be to explicitly have a Kripke model as part of the input.
+Suppose the Kripke model is defined over a set of worlds $W$.
+Then a uniform strategy can be thought of as a uniform function from $W$ to the set $S_i$ of strategies for player $i$, which would have a polynomial representation in terms of the number of worlds $|W|$, the number of agents $n$, and the number of variables (atoms) $|P|$.
+Computing $u_i(v,s(v))$ can then also be done in polynomial time.
+As a consequence it can be shown that the verification problem is in co-NP and the emptiness problem is in $\Sigma^P_2$.
+However, the size of the Kripke structure can in the worst case be exponential in $|P|$.

+Clearly, the computational complexity of the model requires further analysis.
+There are two approaches which are interesting.
+The first is to try and identify fragments of the model which provide better complexity bounds.
+In the subclass of knowing-whether games we obtain bounds which match the known bounds for the corresponding questions in Boolean games.
+It is also known that in two player Boolean games where the goal formulas are restricted to Horn-renamable DNF, 2CNF or monotone CNF, the emptiness of Nash equilibrium can be checked in polynomial time \cite{BonzonLLZ06}.
+By modifying the arguments appropriately, we can identify subclasses of knowing-whether games in which the corresponding emptiness question can be solved in polynomial time.
+In general, any natural restriction of the logical specification language which results in the corresponding model checking question to have ``better'' complexity is a promising fragment.

+The second approach would be to identify the specific parameters within the model which contribute to the exponential complexity bounds.
+Some of the natural candidates are the number of players and the number of variables used in the goal formulas.
+Since the hardness results given in Theorem \ref{thm:compVerifNeMax} and Theorem \ref{lm:nexpC} are for two and three players respectively, bounding the number of players alone is not sufficient.
+Analysis of fragments where the number of variables in the goal formulas are bounded appears to be a promising research direction which require more careful study.

+Analysing the lower bounds in the case of pessimist and optimist outcome relations is another question which is relevant.

+In Section \ref{subsec:existsNEKW}, we analyse existence of Nash equilibria in knowing-whether games, and in Section \ref{subsec:existsNEGeneral} we identify conditions based on positive/negative epistemic assertions which ensure existence of Nash equilibria.
+Identifying other fragments where Nash equilibria are guaranteed to exist is an obvious direction of future research.
+It would be particularly interesting if the existence result can be related to structural properties of the underlying game.